You should check the terms of your cover, but you can usually claim if:

 If your phone has been lost or stolen, contact your local police station as soon as you notice it is missing and make a note of the incident number.

-You should also call your network provider, so they can stop service and prevent any unauthorised use of your phone.
+You should also call your network provider, so they can stop your service and prevent any unauthorised use of your phone.
 Then you should contact your insurer to report the claim:

 Call your insurer on their claims number (this is on your policy documents) and let them know you need to make a claim.